Bidens Economic Approval Rating At 30%, Lower Than Nadirs For Trump And Obama - Poll - UrduPoint

 Biden's Economic Approval Rating At 30%, Lower Than Nadirs For Trump And Obama - Poll

-Less than one in three Americans approves of President Joe Biden's job performance when it comes to economy as inflation shows no signs of abetting, CNBC All-America Economic Survey said on Monday
+Less than one in three Americans approves of President Joe Biden's job performance when it comes to economy as inflation shows no signs of abating, CNBC All-America Economic Survey said on Monday

 Biden's economic approval dropped from 35% in April to 30%, which is a new low, the survey noted.